FANN-on-MCU: An Open-Source Toolkit for Energy-Efficient Neural Network Inference at the Edge of the Internet of Things: Performance Evaluation

 where $N_l$ is the number of neurons in $l$-th hidden layer, $\mathbf{mod}$ is the modulo operation and $\mathbf{div}$ is the integer division, $d$ a tunable parameter.
 Hence, the number of total hidden units ($N_{tot}$) is:

-with L the total number of hidden layers. \rebuttal{The tunable parameter $d$ decides how fast the number of neurons in each layer increases, i.e. how fast the whole network grows before reaching the memory limitation of the embedded platform.}

-\end{itemize} \rebuttal{All the measurements are done on-board in number of cycles without any normalization.
-The results are shown and discussed in the next section.}
+with L the total number of hidden layers. \rebuttal{The tunable parameter $d$ decides how fast the number of neurons in each layer increases, i.e. how fast the whole network grows before reaching the memory limitation of the embedded platform.} \end{itemize} \rebuttal{All the measurements are done on-board in number of cycles without any normalization.
+The results are shown and discussed in the next subsection.}